• Skip to primary navigation

 Step 1 - Mix together the yoghurt and condensed milk until there are no white streaks through the yoghurt.

-Step 2 - In a small bowl or jug, add the boiling water to both packets of the jelly crystals and stir until the crystals have dissolved.
+Step 2 - In a small bowl or jug, add the boiling water to both packets of jelly crystals and stir until the crystals have dissolved.
 Allow the jelly mixture to cool for a minute or two.
 Add the jelly mixture to the yoghurt mixture and whisk until well combined.

 Tart Filling Step 1- Yoghurt and condensed milk